Massey University: Governance

 The governing body of Massey Agricultural College, and Massey College, was the Council (known as the Board of Governors, between 1938 and 1952).
 Massey University is governed by the University Council.
-The council oversees the management and control of the institution's affairs, concerns and property.
+The council oversees the management and control of the university's affairs, concerns and property.

 The following table lists those who have held the position of Chair of the Board of Governors of the college and later Chancellor of the university, being the ceremonial head of the institution.

 The following table lists those who have held the position of principal of the college and later vice-chancellor of the university, being the chief executive officer of the institution.